Skip to content

 Saves

-save_game serializes a running GameSession to a JSON-compatible dict: the party, the embedded adventure content, dungeon state, the clock, every exported RNG stream position, the master seed, the accepted-command log, and — unless called with include_event_log=False — the event log. load_game reconstructs a session from that dict by restoring each piece exactly, RNG stream positions included, so a loaded game continues drawing from precisely where the saved game left off:
+save_game serializes a running GameSession to a JSON-compatible dict: the party, the embedded adventure content, dungeon state, the clock, every exported RNG stream position, the master seed, the session-state blocks the extension and authored layers write — the flag store, each registered listener's state slot, the trigger fired-marks, the journal, and quest state (see Listeners and flags and Gates, triggers, and quests) — the accepted-command log, and — unless called with include_event_log=False — the event log.
+So the answer to "does my authored progress survive?" is yes, all of it, by construction. load_game reconstructs a session from that dict by restoring each piece exactly, RNG stream positions included, so a loaded game continues drawing from precisely where the saved game left off:

 # The whole session round-trips through JSON: save -> load -> save is the identity.